4-3-2-1 Formation: The Ultimate Coaching Guide

 Defensively, the compact shape is extremely difficult to break down.

-This is specially true with a specialist defensive midfielder (DM).
+This is especially true with a specialist defensive midfielder (CDM).

 It’s generally a good idea to play two box-to-box midfielders on either side of the DM, offering cover and support for the fullbacks.